Policies and Procedures

 Confiscation and Recovery of Privately-owned Electronic Devices: If a student violates this policy, his/her privately-owned electronic device may be confiscated.
 When an employee confiscates an electronic device under this policy, he/she shall take reasonable measures to label, secure and turn the device over to a school administrator as soon as the employee’s duties permit.
 The electronic device will be released/returned to the student’s parent or guardian after the student has complied with any other disciplinary consequence that is imposed.
 The school is not responsible for electronic devices that are not picked-up by a parent within ten days after the date the administrator contacted the parent for retrieval of the device.

-- 1st Offense: returned to student with a policy review.
+- 1st Offense: returned to student at 3:00 pm with a policy review

-- 2nd Offense: returned to a parent with a policy review.
+- 2nd Offense: returned to a parent at 3:00 pm with a policy review.

-- 3rd Offense: returned to a parent with a policy review.
+- 3rd Offense: returned to a parent at 3:00 pm with a policy review.

 - Continued Offenses: Students may be prohibited from having a privately-owned electronic device at school.

 Other Consequences: Students using district-owned or privately-owned electronic devices in violation of this policy or in an illegal manner will receive both school and/or legal consequences.
-School consequences could include detention, suspension, citizenship U, restriction on the possession of a privately-owned electronic device at school.
+School consequences could include In School Suspension, suspension, citizenship U, restriction on the possession of a privately-owned electronic device at school.
+The school can also suspend access to school owned devices for violations of this policy.

 The school shall not assume responsibility for theft, loss, damage, or unauthorized use of an electronic device.
 If devices are loaned to or borrowed and misused by non-owners, device owners are jointly responsible for the misuse or policy violation(s).
 Individuals wishing to report a violation of this policy should contact a school administrator.